FirelyTeam/firely-docs-firely-net-sdk/fhir-package-source/package-source.rst

 ---------------------------

 As of SDK version 4.0 you can use a FHIR Package source to resolve FHIR artifacts like ``StructureDefinitions``, ``ValueSets``, and ``CodeSystems`` from one ore multiple FHIR NPM package.
-This can be from the FHIR core packages, but also from any FHIR NPM Package you like.
-These FHIR artifacts are needed for example for validating resources.
-Or to generate snapshots of profiles.
+These can be FHIR core packages or any other FHIR NPM packages.
+Such packages can be used in resource validation or snapshot generation, for example.

 Initiate a FHIR Package Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^